Billing by ANI (CLI)

-2. For an incoming toll-free line provider, create the “Calls from Vendor via SIP” connection with the following distinctive features:
+2. For an incoming toll-free line provider, create the “From vendor” connection with the following distinctive features:

 Note: Prefix must be specified in the same format as that in which the vendor sends you the number, since connection matching is performed before the number translation rules are applied.
 If the vendor sends you 10-digit format (e.g. 8005551234) US toll-free numbers, you need to specify the prefix as 800 and then define the translation rule, which will add “1” to the number for any further rating-specific format (e.g. 800).
 In this case, PortaBilling will use this connection for calls that come from a particular IP address / username where CLD matches the specified prefix.

 o From the Tariff drop-down list, select the previously created tariff with origination rates.

 o Input an access code (e.g. INCOMING-TOLL-FREE) in the Service and rating access code field.
 The choice for the actual name of the access code is yours.
 Make sure that you define a rating entry that contains rates based on ANI (CLI) on the Usage charges panel in the product with the same access code and tariff.

 4. Go to Service configuration panel and specify Calling number in the Rate match mode field.

 5. Go to the Usage charges panel on the product’s page and create a rating entry using the node selected for the connection with the access code INCOMING-TOLL-FREE.